Go to the Students section

 We strongly recommend reading the UKVI webpage for all of the conditions of the Start Up Visa before you submit an application.

-To apply, simply send an expression of interest to Taylor - email@example.com.
+To apply, simply send an expression of interest to the team at - email@example.com.
 Currently, there is no deadline and we are accepting applications throughout the year.
 You will be sent information about the scheme and asked to complete an initial business proposal.

 Once we have received your business proposal you will be invited for a meeting with a Business Consultant to explore your idea, this can be by Skype if you are not in the UK.
 The purpose of this meeting is to explore the candidate’s idea, to understand your motivations for starting a business and to give guidance on the criteria for a business suitable for endorsement.
 After this you will be asked to complete an initial business plan.